Architecture

 Communication Modes in n2x.io

-n2x.io establishes a secure communication network with end-to-end encryption between your Connected Nodes
+n2x.io establishes a secure, encrypted communication network between your Connected Nodes

 Direct Connection (Preferred)

-Direct connection is the preferred method for communication between nodes in n2x.io.
-It occurs when both nodes can directly reach each other on TCP/UDP port 57775
+A direct connection is the most efficient communication method in n2x.io.
+It occurs when both nodes can reach each other directly on TCP/UDP port 57775

 Indirect Connection (Fallback)